Are you a fan of November!?! or is November homeschooling proving to be quite the challenge?

 In fact, it’s well known among homeschoolers everywhere that November is a common time of burnout.
 The first couple of months of a new school year are over.
 The freshness has worn off and the reality that there are still MANY months left in the school year has set it in.

 November is also a great month to reflect on what you’re grateful for and what fills you with a sense of APPRECIATION.

 Quick Note: For my friends in the southern hemisphere, I realize this is your spring.
 So feel free to bookmark this post and return to it during cooler autumn days.

-Here are a handful of activities your family can engage in to celebrate your November homeschooling!
+Here are a handful of activities your family can engage in to focus on appreciation during your November homeschooling!